Rochester MI's Preferred Bankruptcy Lawyer

 Wolfson Bolton Is Your Bankruptcy Lawyer!

 Bankruptcy laws provide tools to help debtors find financial relief.
 Wolfson Bolton can help you get that new beginning.
 Wolfson Bolton helps clients near Rochester MI overcome the difficult bankruptcy process - bringing relief, peace of mind, and resolution.
 We approach your case with compassion, discretion, and empathy - helping you weigh your legal options and guid you through the complicated bankruptcy process.
-When we see clients regain their financial freedom and control, it's a rewarding sight - and helps push us towards helping others.
+Seeing clients regain control of their financial future is the most rewarding aspects of our duties.

 The Bankruptcy Code provides resources for debtors in crisis, but the options are complicated and the process is oftentimes painstaking.
 Wolfson Bolton focuses primarily on helping individuals and business work through bankruptcy.
 Our team has years of experience handling Chapter 7, Chapter 11, and Chapter 13 cases.
 Wolfson Bolton's work has garnered positive reviews from clients and competing attorneys - making us one of the most prominent bankruptcy law firms in the Detroit metropolitan area.